AdamBojek/ECDHE-encrypted-chat/README.md

 *   **`handle_client` thread (per client):**
     *   This thread acts as a manager for a single client's session.
-    *   It contains a `try...except...finally` block that covers the entire lifecycle of the client's connection.
+    *   It contains a `try...except...finally` block that covers the entire life cycle of the client's connection.
     *   Generates ECDHE keys and performs the ECDHE handshake with the client.
     *   Derives the key using the `HKDF()` key derivation function (which itself uses the SHA256() algorithm).
 This derived key is used to initialize Fernet.
     *   Sets `conn.settimeout(0.5)` on the client's socket which is very important to make sure the program doesn't get stuck waiting in one spot.